Viktar-T/docs-plat-edu-bad/docs/phases/index.md

 ## Project Overview

-The initiative delivers a two-layer experience: an Astro-based official landing site (`oze.zut.edu.pl`) hosted on the university’s infrastructure and the Docker-orchestrated OZE-Platforma-EduBad stack on the VPS.
+The initiative delivers a two-layer experience: a Next.js-based official landing site (`oze.zut.edu.pl`) hosted on the university’s infrastructure and the Docker-orchestrated OZE-Platforma-EduBad stack on the VPS.
 The VPS environment combines Node-RED, InfluxDB, Grafana, an Express API Gateway, and a React frontend to provide simulated (and future physical) renewable energy scenarios for education and research.

 ### Target Audience